Introduction to our retail and wholesale consultancy services.

 Our team include former heads of retail and wholesale operations.
-Our sector expertise includes food, food services and catering, non-food, apparel, DIY and builders merchants, department stores, CTNs, convenience stores and petrol forecourts.
+Our retail industry expertise includes food, food services and catering, non-food, fashion, apparel, DIY and builders merchants, department stores, CTNs, convenience stores and petrol forecourts.

-- Running warehousing operations
+- Running all types of warehousing operations.

-- Transport, parcels and home delivery operations
+- Transport, parcels and home delivery operations.

 - IT systems and inventory functions.

 - Expertise in all consumer goods and FMCG.

 So this wider business perspective ensures that we offer commercially sensible solutions.
 We also recognise and take into account other business priorities and trade-offs.

 Retail Consultancy Projects.